-Candidates who have received a provisional 'pass' result for their Portfolio cases will be called forward to defend by a viva voce examination (VIVA) one out of their ten submitted portfolio cases.
-The Occupational Medicine Chief Examiner will select the case the candidate will be examined on.
+Candidates who have received a provisional 'pass' result for their Portfolio cases will be called forward to defend by a viva voce examination (VIVA) two out of their five submitted portfolio cases.
+The Occupational Medicine Chief Examiner will select the cases the candidate will be examined on.
 Candidates will be examined by two examiners.

-On the day of the VIVA Exam, candidates will be asked to defend one of their portfolio cases for 20 minutes with two examiners.
-Ten minutes before the examination the candidate will be told which one of their portfolio cases they will be examined on.
+On the day of the VIVA Exam, candidates will be asked to speak on each portfolio case for 10 minutes with two examiners.
+Ten minutes before the examination the candidate will be told which of the two portfolios they will be examined on.